 WEDDINGS AND MARRIAGE IN THE PRESBYTERIAN (USA) CHURCH

 Many couples begin their married life with the formal ceremony of a wedding.
-It is important for the bride and groom to remember that a wedding is not the same thing as marriage.
+It is important to remember that a wedding is not the same thing as marriage.
 As you plan the details of your wedding, you will want to consider the ways you are also preparing the details of your marriage.
-Marriage is full of joys and challenges as two individuals learn to live and grow tog- ether.
+Marriage is full of joys and challenges as two individuals learn to live and grow together.
 The following is a statement of what we believe marriage to be in the Presbyterian Church (USA):

-We believe that marriage is a good gift of God.
+We believe that marriage is a good gift from God.